The pins on the Raspberry Pi are number according to Broadcom’s GPIO numbering:

 Wait for a raising edge event at the specified pin Pin.

-Timeout an optional parameter.
+Timeout is in seconds.
+Timeout an optional

 Pin